All tours are based on 4 persons

 As night falls, return to the warmth of Hotel Rangá, where a feast of Nordic flavors awaits.
 And if the sky is kind, the Northern Lights may once again dance above, their colors rippling across the vast Arctic sky.

 After a relaxed morning at Hotel Rangá, we set out to explore the untamed landscapes of the Reykjanes Peninsula, a region shaped by fire and time.
-This rugged corner of Iceland has stirred to life in recent years, with eight volcanic eruptions since 2021—signaling the start of a new geological chapter after centuries of quiet.
+This rugged corner of Iceland has stirred to life in recent years, with eight volcanic eruptions since 2021 - signaling the start of a new geological chapter after centuries of quiet.
 Here, the ground itself tells a story, and our expert guides bring those stories to life.

 As evening falls, indulge in a meal tailored to your mood—whether it’s an intimate dinner or a relaxed gathering with family.
 Dress up or stay wrapped in your robe, letting the moment unfold just as you like.

 Today is yours to unwind.
 At the Retreat at Blue Lagoon, time slows down, inviting you to sink into the soothing warmth of mineral-rich waters or explore the otherworldly landscapes shaped by geothermal forces.
-Whether you choose deep relaxation at the spa or a quiet moment surrounded by steam rising from lava fields, every experience is yours to savor.

-Our team is here to ensure every detail is just as you wish—whether that means a private in-water massage, a hidden spot for quiet reflection, or a curated experience beyond the lagoon’s edge.
+Our team is here to ensure every detail is just as you wish - whether that means a private in-water massage, a hidden spot for quiet reflection, or a curated experience beyond the lagoon’s edge.
 This is your time, your rhythm, your way.

 Your final morning in Iceland is a quiet moment to reflect—a last, lingering soak in the tranquil waters of the Retreat Hotel before the journey home.
-The island still has a few surprises if you’re tempted: a helicopter ride over an erupting volcano (if nature is putting on a show), an ATV adventure across black sand plains, or a descent into the hidden world of ancient lava tunnels.
-Whatever calls to you, we’ll make it happen.

 A private transfer will take you to Keflavik Airport, where your journey concludes—but the story doesn’t end here.
 Iceland will always be waiting, and we hope our creative team has played a part in making this a truly remarkable and meaningful adventure for you.